Edgardo Massa: 2004–2008

 2004 saw Massa make the final of the Forest Hills Challenger as a qualifier before retiring against Juan Pablo Guzmán in the final.
 In September Massa went on a run where he won 15 successive matches, with 14 of them won in straight sets.
 This run included the Szczecin Challenger where he qualified for the main draw and lost a total of 35 games in the tournament inclusive of the qualifying rounds.
 He followed that with a tournament victory in Dubrovnik over Tomas Behrend in the final.
 Massa's last Challenger tournament win was in 2005 in La Serena over Mariano Puerta who would go on to make the Roland Garros final in that season.

 Injuries have been a significant factor in Massa's career as a professional.
 He has suffered three shoulder operations, hip operation, a stress fracture in his right hand.
 In April 2005, he had an accident in attempting to evade a girl at a tournament, he fell on his right shoulder and it was broken instantly.

-Massa's last injury was hip problem and did not play a tournament in 2008.
-Massa has said the recovery is the most difficult part of all the injuries that he has suffered and hopes to retire on his own terms and not because of the injuries.
+Massa's last injury was a hip problem.
+While the recovery was difficult, he hoped to retire on his own terms and not because of the injuries.
+His last tournament was 2008 La Serena Open, where he competed in the men's doubles event with Gustavo Marcaccio.